m-nahirny/GreenhouseVentController/README.md

 ## Software

 This project was built using the Espressif ESP-IDT development platform.
 I use this rather than Arduino because it gives me more granular control of the ESP32.
 I have a number of other projects, some of which needed features I could not find supported in Arduino and at this point I've got past the ESP-IDF learning curve so it's a more natural environment for me.
-I can appreciate that this is not everyne's preference but I'm sure the code could be ported to Arduino.
+I can appreciate that this is not everyone's preference but I'm sure the code could be ported to Arduino.

 ## Features

 The main feature of the project is the ability to open and close the vents based on threshold temperatures.
 I have set a separate open and close temperature threshold to provide some hysteresis.
 By default these are 28 degrees C to open and 25 degrees C to close.
 When the controller is powered on it closes the actuator so it is in a known state.
 In order to reverse the voltage polarity to change the direction of the actuator three relays needed to be used.
-Two of these actually control the voltage polarity and one disables the input voltage to prevent short-circuiting the power supply if the relays operate at different rates. this is the circuit diagram for the relay connections:
+Two of these actually control the voltage polarity and one disables the input voltage to prevent short-circuiting the power supply if the relays operate at different rates.
+This is the circuit diagram for the relay connections:

 ![alt text](https://github.com/m-nahirny/GreenhouseVentController/blob/main/images/RelayCircuit.JPG?raw=true)